Key Takeaways

 Project 2025 calls to rescind the Biden administration’s Title IX regulations, saying, “The next Administration should abandon the change redefining ‘sex’ to mean ‘sexual orientation and gender identity’ in Title IX immediately across all departments.”
 Sex would be defined only as the “biological sex recognized at birth.”

-In a recent interview, National Association of Diversity Officers in Higher Education President Paulette Granberry Russell notes the impact would be significant.
+In an interview, National Association of Diversity Officers in Higher Education President Paulette Granberry Russell notes the impact would be significant.
 “Currently the expanded definition provides protection for students who identify as LBGTQIA+, and the removal of those protections could lead to increased discrimination and harassment,” she says.
 At the same time, Russell says, “students will have fewer legal avenues to challenge discrimination and less protection in cases of harassment and bias.”

 The Biden administration’s regulations require schools to address any sex-based harassing conduct that inhibits a student’s ability to participate.
 Project 2025 also would end all ongoing Title IX investigations.
 Indeed, Project 2025 proponents already have tied up Title IX implementation more than half of states, winning temporary injunctions that prevent education officials from doing what they can to make campuses safer for women and LGBTQ students.